Transitional Allowance

 A TTFAC accurately reflects the relevant tax-free lump sums paid to an individual before 6 April 2024.

 You can apply for a TTFAC.
 You may wish to do this if you elected to receive a lump sum of less than 25% of the benefits taken before 6 April 2024.
-Members may not always be better off with a transitional tax-free amount certificate and should seek independent financial advice if they are not sure whether to apply for one.
+Members may not always be better off with a TTFAC.
+You should seek independent financial advice if you are not sure whether to apply for one.
 Once issued, the TTFAC must be used.

 Members can apply to any pension scheme they are a member of for a TTFAC.
-HMRC has stated individuals may wish to apply to the scheme from which they took the majority of their pension before 6 April 2024, or to the scheme paying the first RBCE after 6th April 2024
+HMRC has stated individuals may wish to apply to the scheme from which they took the majority of their pension before 6 April 2024.
+Alternatively, they may wish to apply to the scheme paying the first RBCE after 6th April 2024.

-If the pension scheme is satisfied with the evidence, they must issue a transitional tax-free amount certificate, certifying that they are satisfied with your transitional tax-free amounts.
+If the pension scheme is satisfied with the evidence, they must issue a TTFAC.
+They must certify that they are satisfied with your transitional tax-free amounts.

-These amounts are then deducted from the standard Lump Sum Allowance (LSA) and Lump Sum and Death Benefit Allowance (LSDBA) instead of deducting 25% of the previously used LTA amount
+These amounts are deducted from the standard Lump Sum Allowance (LSA) and Lump Sum and Death Benefit Allowance (LSDBA).
+This is instead of deducting 25% of the previously used LTA amount.